 1. Federal Courts

 PACER provides docket information from U.S. District, Appeals, and Bankruptcy courts, generally from 1996-present, with many of the documents listed in the docket available full-text in PDF.
-Inquire at the Reference Desk for PACER access.
 Note that online research services such as Bloomberg Law, LexisNexis and Westlaw duplicate many of the briefs and other filings which are available in PACER; before incurring charges on PACER, current members of the Duke Law community should first consult available documents through these services.

 Many briefs from PACER have also been uploaded to the RECAP, an initiative to provide greater free access to the public records in PACER.
 Other popular free court document repositories include JD Supra, The Smoking Gun, and Justia's Cases in the News – Documents.
 The case parties, attorneys, or interested organizations (such as those which filed an amicus brief) may also have posted documents related to the case online; conduct a search of the general web to locate free postings.